DISHDevEx/cntf-stress-test/README.md

         * Install your created runner via helm:
         "helm upgrade --install <_RUNNER_NAME_> -n <_NAMESPACE_> --set runnerRegistrationToken=<_RUNNER_TOKEN_> --set gitlabUrl=http://www.gitlab.com gitlab/gitlab-runner"
         * Check to see if your runner is working: "kubectl get pods -n <_NAMESPACE_>" (you should see "1/1" under "READY" and "Running" under "STATUS")
-    * In Gitlab, Under "Assigned project runners" you should now see that your runner has a green circle to it, signaling that its properly configured
+    * In Gitlab, Under "Assigned project runners" you should now see that your runner has a green circle next to it, signaling a "ready" status

 3. Authenticate Gitlab with AWS: https://docs.gitlab.com/ee/ci/cloud_deployment/